 After the resurrection and ascension of Jesus, Thomas went to Babylon and established the first Christian Church in that country.

 Thomas preached the Gospel in Persia, China, and India, and was evangelizing in India when he became a martyr, (many believe) on December 21st.

-He was killed with a lance, and was buried in Mylapore, India, (present day suburb of Madras).
+He was killed with a lance and buried in Mylapore, India, (the present-day suburb of Madras).